JesperKarlsson500/MS2-Lilypad-Game/README.md

 ## Media
 <hr>

-* Cut and modified the sounds myself in the program Ableton live.
+* Cut and modified the sounds myself in the DAW Ableton live.

 ## Acknowledgements
 <hr>

 I want to thank my mentor Antonija Simic for helping and supporting me.
-She made me see things from new perspectives and asked me questions to help me think better.
-She gave me advice and links where I could find more information.
+She gave me advice and links where I could good information.

 **This project was created for educational purposes only, credit for any code and sounds used goes to all their rightful owners**